- Road and mountain biking in winter: The most important things at a glance

 Softshell Jacket CJS5 Pro in Salida designDesign your own softshell jacket now >>

 Trousers, Gloves, etc.

 You should avoid wearing long cycling bibs that are not windproofed.
 Instead combine them with a pants that has softshell properties and an additional pair of short bibs underneath or a particularly warm full-length winter bib to provide more wind protection.

 Softshell underpants worn over normal cycling shorts is an unconventional but effective solution.
 They are much cheaper than long softshell pants and should be bought one or two sizes larger so that you can use them as your final layer.

-The same applies to gloves.
-They must also be windproof.
+The same applies to gloves: They must also be windproof.
 Many cyclists even wear motorcycle gloves in winter for added protection.
 Mittens also provide better protection from the cold.
 However, mittens restrict the braking sensation, which is why three fingered gloves are also recommended.
 No matter which option you decide on, the gloves should be well lined.

-Insulating and warm insoles help prevent cold feet.
+Insulating and warm insoles or shoe covers help prevent cold feet.
 Putting a hot pack under your socks can help keep them warm for up to 4 hours.

-Your body loses most of its heat through your head, so wearing a cap underneath your helmet is essential when riding in cold temperatures.
+Your body loses most of its heat through your head, so wearing a skull cap underneath your helmet is essential when riding in cold temperatures.
 Adjust your helmet so that it doesn’t sit too high on your head and can still protect you in case of an accident.

 To ensure all-round protection from the cold, specialist shops offer special neck scarves made of fleece or merino.
 These keep your neck and throat comfortably warm.
-Arm warmers, leg warmers and knee warmers are also favorites among cyclists.
+Arm warmers, leg warmers and knee warmers are also popular amongst cyclists.